strixgameops/strix-gameops/README.md

 ## Architecture

 Strix was created to scale horizontally using Apache Pulsar, Docker and Kubernetes.
 The most loaded type of server is game-backend, which is a polymorph with different roles.
-The approximate system design can be seen down below.
+The approximate and simplified system design can be seen down below.
 Though, scaling is not supported out-of-the-box by open-source community edition, it is done in Strix team's own setup.

 ![microservice](https://storage.googleapis.com/strix-content/pulsar-architecture-screenshot.png)